 namely a deacon required to take the Holy Orders vow of chastity .
 From

-this sinecure he administered secular Church affairs in return for a sustainable
+this sinecure he administered secular Church affairs in return for a partially

-life on cathedral grounds.
-Because all Catholic Bishops were required to
+cloistered life on cathedral grounds.
+Because all Catholic Bishops were

-provide medical services to the local populace since the early fourth century
+required to provide medical services to the local populace since the early

-A.D., Copernicus was trained also as a physician.
+fourth century A.D., Copernicus was also trained as a physician.